RupeshKumar4511/ML/README.md

 Analizing the data by plotting graphs.

 # Data Mining :
-Important use case of ml .
+Important use case of ML .
 <br>
 Data mining is to create a prediction model by applying the machine learning algorithm.
 <br>
 This prediction model gives us some pattern.
 <br>
-Example : Email span classifying.
+Example : Email spam classifying.

 # Disadvantage of ML :
 1. We need to specify the features of input that we give to our system.